cuongkane/blog/posts/2024/05/django_project_architecture.md

 ```
 Explaination:
-1. `project_name/`: Contains the main configuration files for the Django project.
+1. `project_name/`: Contains the main configuration files for the Django project, also core functionalities, utilities, and clients used across the project.
+(This folder takes the role as `shared kernels` in Domain-Driven Design).

 - `asgi.py`, `settings.py`, `wsgi.py`, and `urls.py` are standard Django files for ASGI configuration, project settings, WSGI configuration, and URL routing respectively.

 `celery.py` is a separate file used for configuring Celery within the Django project.
 The `CELERY_BEAT_SCHEDULE` is declared in this file to manage scheduled jobs.

-2. `core/`: Contains core functionalities, utilities, and clients used across the project.

-- `core/clients` (Infra layer): Contains client modules for interacting with external services such as Kafka, Redis, or other third-party services.
+- `project_name/clients` (Infra layer): Contains client modules for interacting with external services such as Kafka, Redis, or other third-party services.

-- `core/utils`: Contains utility modules with commonly used functions such as string modifications, Celery helper functions, or array manipulations...
+- `project_name/utils`: Contains utility modules with commonly used functions such as string modifications, Celery helper functions, or array manipulations...

-- `core/tests`: Contains unit tests for client modules and utilities.
+- `project_name/tests`: Contains unit tests for client modules and utilities.

 3. `charts/`: Represents the charts application.
 - `charts/models` (Domain layer): Contains Django models related to charts (DDD's entities).